 William McLellin concluded his extensive research (conducted years later when the term Urim & Thummim term had eclipsed the seer stone) into the translation process with the following statement.
 “Now all LDS-isms claim that Joseph translated the book with Urim and Thummim, where he did not even have or retain the Nephite…interpreters, but translated the entire Book by means of a small stone.
 I have certificates to that effect from Elizabeth Cowdery (Oliver’s widow), Martin Harris and Emma Bidamon (Joseph’s wife).
 And I have the testimony of John and David Whitmer.”
 (William McClellin to Joseph Smith III, July 1872)

 Nobody ever actually saw a breastplate, spectacles or interpreters; they only heard Joseph speak of them.
-The spectacles were not part of Smith’s story to his family in 1823 and entered the narrative only after Samuel Lawrence, a treasure digging associate of the Smith’s, suggested them in 1825.
+The spectacles were not part of Smith’s story to his family in 1823 and entered the narrative only after Samuel Lawrence, a treasure digging associate, suggested them in 1825.

 Lucy Smith (Joseph’s mom) claimed decades later to have felt the interpreters through a cloth, and that a sheet often separated Harris from Joseph during their work.
 This brief, early effort with Harris appears to be the only time the spectacles were suggested to have been used.
 Apologetic attempts to place the purported spectacles into Smith’s hat or onto a breastplate fail any standard of credibility.